vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/04/003_shatrunAshanam/_index.md

 <details><summary>Griffith</summary>

-id
-4.3    A Charm against tigers, wolves, thieves and ot...
-4.3    A Charm against tigers, wolves, thieves and ot...
+A Charm against tigers, wolves, thieves and other noxious creatures
-Name: Comment, dtype: object
 </details>